daviddolivares/rc-3dprinted-car-raspberrypico/README.md

 RF transmitters used for the telecommunication:![RF Transmitters](Images/RF_Transmitters.jpg)

 ## Tested components
-- EEPROM memory: basic read/write functionality verified with I2C protocol
+- EEPROM memory: basic read/write functionality verified with I2C protocol.
+It could be used to save the last gear shift or to save some telemetry.

 ## Future Improvements
 - Improve the mechanical structure to increase stability